 It’s worth noting that this type of technology benefits not only smaller businesses but also large ones.
 Coca-Cola, for example, partnered with MediaMath to optimize the campaigns of its various brands for audiences in Mexico.

+The results?
 Coca-Cola identified nine new audience profiles, plus increased the success of its key performance indicators (KPIs) by 40 percent.
 In response, Coca-Cola moved more than 50 percent of its budget to programmatic advertising or automated advertising.

 In this case study, adtech delivered a massive impact.
 It helped a business achieve its advertising goals, as well as re-evaluate and optimize its advertising efforts to generate more revenue and response from consumers.